A browser can select the supported protocol. If a domain is configured for multiple protocols, it should prioritize a protocol based on

 Should be transformed into the following DNS records:

 TTL for individual records of the same type is currently unsupported.
-This is due to needing to change the record value format, increased gas cost, and their deprecated status according to RFC-2181.
+This is due to needing to change the record value format, increased gas cost, and their depreciated status according to RFC-2181.
 Setting

 dns.ttl instead of TTL for individual records is recommended due to higher gas efficiency.

-Therefore, authority configurations are not supported by NFT domains at the moment.
+Therefore, authority configurations are not supported by Web3 domains at the moment.

 Decentralized Web (D-Web) records allow configuring a domain for decentralized website protocols like IPFS or Swarm.
 These records are stored in the